AmitM30/react-native-typescript-boilerplate/README.md

 A Good use case would be:

-- widgets: carousels component, banner component etc.
+- widgets: carousels component, banner component, any component providing a complete functionality
-- elements: a custom, may be `<CText>` or `<ButtonDefault>`, element that has default font properties like font, size.
+- elements: A custom, may be `<CText>` or `<ButtonDefault>`, element that has default font properties like font, size and overrides the native elements.

 #### Contributing